luccacid/luccacid/README.md

 ## 🔭 Current Projects
-- Working on exciting projects in data science and machine learning.
+- Working on projects in data science and machine learning.

 ## 🌱 Learning
 - Deepening my knowledge in algorithms, data structures, and software engineering principles.